Feb 8, 2026

 5. Identify repeat behavior

 Customers who dispute more than once across orders are rarely victims of fraud.
-Chargeflow Insights helps flag repeat abusers and dispute patterns.
+Chargeflow Insights helps flag repeat abusers and dispute patterns, and you can detect repeat friendly fraud at scale as volume grows.

 6. Respond with evidence that shows intent